skranz/RTutor/vignettes/Reproducing Research with Interactive Problemset - A Guide.md

 ### Use info blocks for background information and variable descriptions

 When designing problem sets, you often face the following conflict.
 On the one hand, you may want to give detailed background information.
-On the other hand, you want your tasks sufficiently short, as you don't want to force the reader to read a lot before she can start analysing the data.
+On the other hand, you want your tasks sufficiently short, as you don't want to force the reader to read a lot before she can start analyzing the data.
 To resolve this conflict, you can put a lot of information into info blocks.
 The user can view info blocks whenever she likes.
 You should generally put a description of the relevant variables of the current data set in info blocks.

 ### Create short code chunks and frequently add explanations and discussions afterwards

 Try to avoid too many commands in one code chunk, but rather create more chunks.
-It is totally ok if the user only has to enter one or two commands in each code chunk.
+It is totally OK if the user only has to enter one or two commands in each code chunk.
 Whenever the user performed some analysis, provide a short explanation or discussion afterwards that helps the user to interpret the results.

 ### Interpret significant coefficients and effect sizes

-After showing regression resulst, try to verbally interpret some economically interesting significant coefficients.
+After showing regression results, try to verbally interpret some economically interesting significant coefficients.
 What do they mean (one unit increase of x changes y by ??? units)?
 Do they seem economically substantial or rather not so?
 How big is the uncertainty mirrored in the standard errors?
-You can also ask the user for the quantitative interpretation via a quizz (see below).
+You can also ask the user for the quantitative interpretation via a quiz (see below).

 Also consider using the function `effectplot` in my package `regtools`.
 It helps to compare the effects that changes in different explanatory variables have on the dependent variable in a standardized fashion.